-Resources For Pediatricians on Cell Phones Wireless and Health
+Resources For Pediatricians Health Professionals on Cell Phones Wireless and Health

 Children and pregnant women are most at risk from cell phone and wireless exposures.
 For children, cancer risks may be greater than that for adults because of greater penetration and absorption of cell phone radiation in the brains of children and because the developing nervous system of children is more susceptible to tissue damaging agents.

 “The average RF energy deposition is twice as high in certain regions of children’s brains and up to 10 times higher in the bone marrow of children’s skulls, compared to energy deposition in adult brains and skulls.”